streamingdv/PSPlay-Application-Hosting/README.md

 ## Contact
 For any inquiries or issues with the application, feel free to reach out to me at [streamingdv@outlook.com](mailto:streamingdv@outlook.com).

-Check out my other projects on GitHub or follow the development of PSPlay on [the PSPlay subreddit](https://www.reddit.com/r/PSPlay/).
+Check out my other projects on GitHub or follow the development of PXPlay on [the PXPlay subreddit](https://www.reddit.com/r/PSPlay/).

 **Disclaimer:** This project is not endorsed or certified by Sony Interactive Entertainment LLC.